 - Not a lot of olive oil is needed.
 Figure about a half tablespoon for every cup of garlic cloves.

 - Then, to roast, simply start off with a 400 degree F oven and roast the garlic for about 20 minutes.
 This will make the tops nice and brown.
 At this point, I give it a good stir and reduce the heat to 350 degrees F.

 - I like to stir the garlic about every five minutes during the second half of the cooking process to ensure even cooking and browning.
 Just make sure you're careful not to smash them.

-That’s it!
-No squeezing the roasted garlic out of the papery bulb.
+That's it!
+No squeezing the golden cloves of garlic out of the papery bulb.
 No mess.
 Perfect results every time.

 Best uses for roasted garlic:

 I seriously use roasted garlic almost daily in my cooking.
 Here are some of my favorite methods for incorporating roasted garlic into your meals.